Play is fundamental to children’s wellbeing. That’s why our in-store campaign has children’s right to play at its heart.

 Sadly, many children around the world lack safe spaces to play.
 That’s why our in-store campaign has children’s right to play at its heart.

-These programmes are helping hundreds of thousands of children, thanks to the work of six partner organisations in Asia and Africa: UNICEF, Save the Children, Room to Read, Handicap International, Special Olympics and War Child.
+These programmes are helping hundreds of thousands of children, thanks to the work of six partner organisations: UNICEF, Save the Children, Room to Read, Handicap International (Humanity and Inclusion), Special Olympics and War Child.

 UNICEF: China, India, Indonesia and Kenya

 UNICEF has helped over 39,000 children in resource-poor communities benefit from early childhood development and protection programmes

 Save the Children prevents the unsafe migration of children by promoting protection, education and play for those on the move.
 So far almost 6,000 children have played and developed in safe spaces equipped with child-friendly materials.